Fires are dangerous. They can badly damage your home or harm you.

 Luckily there are some simple things you can do to make sure your home is as safe as possible.

 We follow Building Regulation requirements, and install smoke alarms and heat detectors where appropriate in your property.
-The batteries in the smoke alarms and heat detectors are checked annually by the Group, however, we recommend you test them regularly yourself.

 The most likely place for a fire to start is in the kitchen.

 When you are cooking make sure that you do not leave the kitchen.